 Students in the graduate program are eligible to apply for a department scholarship.
-Scholarship application forms are available in the Department of Education Office and online at our department website: www.washburn.edu/med
+Scholarship application forms are available in the Department of Education Office and online at our department website: www. washburn.edu/academics/college-schools/arts-sciences/ departments/education/scholarships.html.

-Students may view the suggested Program of Study for all M Ed and licensure programs on the Department of Education website listed above.
+Students may view the suggested Program of Study for all MEd and licensure programs on the Department of Education website listed above.